-A lot of people attribute dreadlocks solely to the Rastafarian religion, this couldn’t be further from the truth.
-The Rastafarian religion started in Jamaica in the 1930s, but there are historical references to dreadlocks found as far back as 6000 years.
-These references come from many different cultures including Egyptian, Indian and Mayan.
-This common misconception is largely due to Reggae music coming to Europe in the seventies, notably due to the popularity of Bob Marley and, as such, ususally the only culture in modern western society connected with dreads is Rastafarianism.
+A lot of people attribute dreadlocks solely to the Rastafarian culture, this couldn’t be further from the truth.
+The Rastafarian culture started in Jamaica in the 1930s, but there are historical references to dreadlocks found as far back as 6000 years.
+These references come from many different cultures including Polynesian, Celtic, American Indian, Egyptian, Indian and Mayan.
+This common misconception is largely due to Reggae music coming to Europe in the seventies, notably due to the popularity of Bob Marley and, as such, usually the only culture in modern western society connected with dreads is Rastafarianism.
 As well as dating back far before the 1930s, since the Sixties, dreadlocks have been increasingly common among western subcultures such as New Age Travellers, Hippies and crusties.

 As for the name Dreadlocks, it’s origins can be traced back to two possibilities.
 The first is from an ethnic rebel group in Kenya called the Mau Mau, who were fighting the British colonial oppressors from 1952-1960.
 The term dread was given to them by the British referring to how feared they were, and because the tribe hid for years in the forests their hair grew into thick locks.
 The resulting media coverage supposedly inspired rastas to wear locks and the name stuck.

 Secondly, the first reference mentioned in Jamaican history of dreadlocks is by an early sect of Rasta called Young Black Faith in the 1950s when the members stopped wearing their hair in the same style as Haile Salassie and started wearing locks instead.
 It was said the person lived a dread life or a life in which they feared god, giving dread a positive religious connotation.
 As regards to which theory is correct it’s entirely possible they both are, although the latter may have arisen to give the name a positive meaning rather than a negative one, this is only speculation.